 Towards the south, the 55 dB(A) noise contour will extend less, reaching a distance of 3.3 km.
-This zone will overlap the Greenville Garden City development and cover an area of approximately 1.02 km.
+This zone will overlap the Greenville Garden City development and cover an area of approximately 1.02 km2.

-It should be noted that immediately south of the runway, there will also be a small zone of 0.11 km within the Greenville Garden City area, where the $L{Rdn}$ reaches between 60 dB(A) and 63 dB(A).
+It should be noted that immediately south of the runway, there will also be a small zone of 0.11 km2 within the Greenville Garden City area, where the L{Rdn} reaches between 60 dB(A) and 63 dB(A).

-Towards the Bella Riva area, the $L{Rdn}$ 55 dB(A) contour will extend approximately 300m from its eastern further most point of this development.
-The area that is covered by this contour within the Bella Riva development is 0.38 km.
+Towards the Bella Riva area, the L{Rdn} 55 dB(A) contour will extend approximately 300m from its eastern further most point of this development.
+The area that is covered by this contour within the Bella Riva development is 0.38 km2.

-From the N70 day-night contours it is evident that there is an area within the Greenville Garden City that will experience more than 30 events of 70 dB(A) $L{Amax}$ .
-This is considered significant, and mitigation measures in terms of appropriate land use planning should be implemented for this zone, which is approximately 1.2 km.
+From the N70 day-night contours it is evident that there is an area within the Greenville Garden City that will experience more than 30 events of 70 dB(A) L{Amax} .
+This is considered significant, and mitigation measures in terms of appropriate land use planning should be implemented for this zone, which is approximately 1.2 km2.

-It should be noted that the above-mentioned zone that should be considered for appropriate land use planning is smaller than the relevant one for Scenario 1, which is 1.6 km.
+It should be noted that the above-mentioned zone that should be considered for appropriate land use planning is smaller than the relevant one for Scenario 1, which is 1.6 km2.